americanexpress/one-app/docs/recipes/PWA.md

 load in a PWA ready One App.
 The service worker is installed automatically and the web manifest we've configured will be added to the rendered HTML.
 Under the hood, [`@americanexpress/one-service-worker`][one-service-worker] drives the service worker that One App is using.
+The service worker can be found at `<one-app-instance>/_/pwa/service-worker.js`.

+Using the `appConfig.pwa.scope` option set to `/potters-hut`, we can apply where to mount the service worker.
+This will dictate when the worker is active and sandboxes it to a given path.
+Our example config will set the scope over `<one-app-instance>/potters-hut` which would only apply the PWA enhancements under the provided scope and applied when installed.

+**Caching**

-What you will get out of the box is caching for the `one-app` client, your modules, including language packs bundled in your package; One App also supports offline navigation, which means that when a user requests one of our pages when offline, `one-app` client and modules will both load up and it is because what we have already cached is given back to the browser when the network is down.
-Try testing what your modules do when offline.
+What you will get out of the box with One App (when `serviceWorker` is enabled) is caching for the `one-app` client and your modules, including language packs bundled in your package.
+One App also provides offline navigation, which means that when a user opens our web page while offline, both the `one-app` client and modules will both load up - this is because what we have already cached by the service worker is given back to the browser... when the network is down.

+**App Shell**

+When there is a network connection, the cached results will continue to be served; avoiding network traffic to CDN servers and reserving bandwidth.
+One exception with the cache is that navigating to our web page is never cached, it will always call the server first then fallback to the cached app shell when offline.
+The One App app shell is used to load in the base app that will start the client when offline and with installed PWAs.
+The app shell can be rendered at `<one-app-instance>/_/pwa/shell`.

 **Your development browser matters**

 After you've setup, explore around for browsers that provide tools for the service worker, the web manifest and the cache.
-Skip to the next paragraph when you've selected a browser.

-**Start**
+A browser we often use is [Chrome by Google](https://www.google.com/chrome/).
+The browser has a range of panels in its dev tools that interact with all the elements we discuss throughout.

 When you're ready to start, here are a few mini recipes to outfit your Holocron modules with PWA enhancements.

 ## Offline Support

+Supporting an offline experience for users is a privilege that native apps have had from the start, however with PWA we can build offline support for our web apps.
+There are plenty of positives to supporting offline:

+* Gives One App a native feel whether in the browser or installed as a PWA
+* Offline navigation makes our web app loadable in both environments
+* One App assets and modules are available via the cache

+Some costs to offline for consideration:
+* Additional work is required to support the experience

+**Supporting the Experience**

-It's important to note that with offline support, users that do encounter themselves offline would find parts of the page broken because our modules have loaded in but rely on data.
-It is the module owners responsibility to know when the network is offline;
-to respond with an informative UX or support an offline experience for your users.
+With One App we support the base offline experience however users that do encounter themselves offline may find parts of the page fall apart because our modules may not have been built with offline in mind.
+While One App will load up along with the modules, data and other factors relying on the network would cause failure if not mitigated.
+It is the module owners responsibility to know when the network is offline and act with an informative UX or support an offline experience for your users.

-When offline, the modules will load as normal, however checks are needed for `offline` if we'd want to support the offline experience, or at least inform the user on the state of the app and network.
-The good thing is, it's easy to find out when the network is offline:
+The first thing we need to support the offline experience is knowing when we're `offline` or connected.
+Good news, it's pretty easy to find out when the network is offline:

 ```js
 const updateOnlineStatus = () => (navigator.onLine ? 'online' : 'offline');